 On March 3, registered racers will run, bike, and/or skate around around the loop at our campus in 30 minute waves while sponsors and supporters cheer them on.

 The goal is to raise $2,500 that morning for an outdoor play area to be built at our new church.
-Registration begins December 31st for racers, volunteers, and sponsors.
+Registration has begun and continues to day of for racers, volunteers, and sponsors.

 Message Cody for more info.